Professor Ananya Jahanara Kabir FBA

 Expertise and Public Engagement

-One of her most memorable aspects of public engagement has been acting as cultural consultant for Mattel, Inc., one of the world’s largest producers of children’s toys, on the new series of their television programme Thomas and Friends, set in India.
+One of her most memorable aspects of public engagement has been acting as cultural consultant for Mattel, Inc., one of the world’s largest producers of children’s toys, on the series of their television programme Thomas and Friends set in India.

 Teaching

-Professor Kabir teaches modules at undergraduate and postgraduate levels that cross-cut historical periods and geographic spaces, and make students think harder about how literary production intersects with the big picture through the history and politics of colonialism, postcolonialism, slavery, neoliberal politics.
+Professor Kabir teaches modules at undergraduate and postgraduate levels that cross-cut historical periods and geographic spaces, and make students think harder about how literary production intersects with the big picture through the history and politics of colonialism, postcolonialism, slavery, and neoliberalism.
 Her modules are always research-led, which means that she updates her teaching to reflect shifts in her research agenda.
-In the past, therefore, she has offered modules on the Partition of India, writing from Pakistan, and the Kashmir conflict; more recently, her modules involve pirates and sugar plantations.
+In the past, therefore, she has offered modules on the Partition of India, writing from Pakistan, and the Kashmir conflict; more recently, her modules involve pirates, merchants, and sugar plantations.
+At both undergraduate and postgraduate levels, her teaching brings together literary and cultural histories of the Indian and Atlantic Oceans as spaces connected through modernity and (de)coloniality.

 Selected publications